Teraskull/hexacon/README.md

 </h1>

 <p align="center">
-    Hexacon is a GUI application for converting hexadecimal strings to utf-8 and vice versa.
+    Hexacon is a GUI application for converting hexadecimal strings to utf-8.
 </p>

 <p align="center">